-Principle A: Behaving with integrity, demonstrating strong commitment to ethical values and respecting the rule of law
+Principle A: Behaving with integrity, demonstrating strong commitment to ethical values, and respecting the rule of law

-Accountable, effective, efficient and transparent; Working with and respecting others How we do this:
+Accountable, effective, efficient, and transparent; Working with and respecting others

-- The council's values and objectives provide clear direction to councillors and employees and are embedded in all policies and processes. - Standards of conduct and integrity were promoted through the national Code of Conduct for Councillors and by the Standards and Procedures Advisory Forum.
+- The Council's values and objectives provide clear direction to councillors and employees and are embedded in all policies and processes. - Standards of conduct and integrity were promoted through the national Code of Conduct for Councillors and by the Standards and Procedures Advisory Forum.
 This is supplemented by role profiles which have a core accountability to maintain the highest standards of conduct. - The Standards Commission for Scotland issued one decision notice, finding that a councillor had acted in breach of the Councillors Code of Conduct.
-This was reported to council in compliance with s18 Ethical Standards in Public Life, etc. (Scotland) Act 2000. - The employee Code of Conduct outlines standards of conduct and integrity.
-All breaches including reported cases of suspected unethical behaviour and non-compliance with the law/policy were investigated through the employee disciplinary process and the recommended actions taken.
+This was reported to Council in compliance with Section 18 Ethical Standards in Public Life, etc. (Scotland) Act 2000. - The employee Code of Conduct outlines standards of conduct and integrity.
+All breaches including reported cases of suspected unethical behaviour and non-compliance with the

-- Professional Codes of Conduct ensured that ethical standards were maintained and all breaches were investigated by the governing body. - To support integrity in decision making, the council has a number of committee procedural documents including decision making protocols known as the Scheme of Delegation, terms of reference documents, standing orders on procedures and contracts and financial regulations.
-Extended powers were granted to the Chief Executive under the Scheme of Delegation to allow him to take decisions in consultation with political group leaders on matters which would normally be subject to committee approval during the period when formal committee meetings, etc. were suspended in 2020 as a result of public health restrictions. - To ensure openness and transparency agendas and committee reports continued to be published to the council website at least five working days ahead of the scheduled meeting dates and minutes of decisions taken by the Chief Executive during this period were publicised on the council website on the day the meetings were scheduled to take place.
-Committee meetings resumed remotely via Microsoft Teams in June 2020 and the local democracy reporter was invited to attend remotely.
-Blended meetings with participation in person and via Microsoft teams resumed briefly in August 2020 however as a result of the reintroduction of public health restrictions committee meetings reverted to being held by Microsoft Teams. - To ensure openness and transparency in decision making processes, all declarations of interest made by councillors at meetings were recorded and made available online. - There are a range of policies such as the Counter Fraud, Bribery and Corruption Policy Statement and Strategy, Fraud Response Plan, Whistleblowing for Third Parties and Confidential Reporting procedures.
-These continue to be updated to reflect best practice and support a culture of ethical behaviour amongst employees and councillors. - Health and Safety compliance during 2019-20 was assessed as being within the top rating band of "good". - Legal Services maintained an overview of Pandemic legislation and regulations and worked with services to ensure compliance.
+- law/policy were investigated through the employee disciplinary process and the recommended actions taken. - Professional Codes of Conduct ensured that ethical standards were maintained, and all breaches were investigated by the governing body. - To support integrity in decision making, the Council has a number of Committee procedural documents including decision making protocols known as the Scheme of Delegation, terms of reference documents, standing orders on procedures and contracts and financial regulations. - To ensure openness and transparency agendas and Committee reports are published to the council website at least five working days ahead of the scheduled meeting dates and any minutes of decisions taken by the Chief Executive during any period when committee meetings are suspended are publicised on the Council website.
+Committee meetings are live streamed to the Council's YouTube channel. - To ensure openness and transparency in decision making processes, all declarations of interest made by councillors at meetings were recorded and made available online. - There are a range of policies such as the Counter Fraud, Bribery and Corruption Policy Statement and Strategy, Fraud Response Plan, Whistleblowing for Third Parties and Confidential Reporting procedures.
+These continue to be updated to reflect best practice and support a culture of ethical behaviour amongst employees and councillors. - Health and Safety compliance during 2021/2022 was assessed as being within the top rating band of "good". - Legal Services maintained an overview of Pandemic legislation and regulations and worked with services to ensure compliance.